MedAdvisor App - Pharmacy Guide to Active Script List (ASL)

 Benefits of ASL:

-- Full Prescription Overview: ASL displays all active prescriptions—including electronic and paper scripts.
+- Full Prescription Overview: ASL displays all active electronic prescriptions for a patient.

 - Enhanced Script Management: Patients have the flexibility to manage which prescriptions are visible in their ASL.
-They can choose to hide or show individual scripts at any time.
+They can choose to hide or show individual scripts at any time from healthcare professionals.
 While ASL strives to reflect the records held in pharmacy dispensing systems, patient-controlled visibility settings may result in some differences.

 - No more lost scripts: Prescriptions added to a patient’s ASL cannot be removed ensuring the integrity and completeness of their medication history.